Praktina FX - Antique and Vintage Cameras

 Attributes:

 Reflex viewing through taking lens.
-Removable roof pentaprism, split-image rangefinder and ground glass focusing screen.
-Exposure counter.
+Removable roof pentaprism, split-image rangefinder and ground glass focusing screen, condenser.
 Direct-vision (lens/lens) view-finder.

 Mirror trips, raised by spring.